bganko123/bganko123.github.io/_posts/2023-05-12-post_numero_uno.md

 # My first blog post - A blog post about blog posts
-This is a brief overvie of the things I learnt setting up my blog and making the first post
+This is a brief overview of the things I learnt setting up my blog and making the first post

 1. TOC
 {:toc}